rabbilbhuiyan/Marketing_Analytics/README.md

 ### Statistical Analysis - Data Driven Decision
 We run statistical tests in the form of regression to answer the questions and propose a data-driven action to the Decision Maker /Chief Marketing Officer e.g by answering
-- what factors are significantly related to the number of store purchases?
+- What factors are significantly related to the number of store purchases?
 - Does US fare significantly better than the rest of the world in terms of total purchases?
 - Do people who spent an average amount of gold significantly do store purchases?
 - Does fish omega fatty acid signifiantly related to Higher educated people?